-So, if you don’t offer fast shipping, you could leave potential customers with a bad first experience of your brand.
+So, if you don’t offer fast shipping, you may fail to meet customer expectations and leave them with a bad first experience of your brand.

 However, this can have a massive impact on your profitability, so it is important to make sure you understand the financial implications.